iq-coryp/documentation-testing/pages/api/user-manager.md

   * `LastName` (string) - Last name
   * `Password` (string) - Password.
 If supplied, it must be a nonempty string
   * `Email` (object) - Email for the User.
 Must be unique.
 A notification will be sent to this address when a User is created.
-  * `Attributes` (????) - Set of key-value pairs that contain extra data to store with the User
+  * `Attributes` (object) - Set of key-value pairs that contain extra data to store with the User
   * `ClientUserId` (string) - Identifier for the User in an external system